nf-core/website/sites/docs/src/content/docs/usage/Getting_started/configuration.md

 }
 ```

-The `resourceLimits` list sets absolute maximums any pipeline job can request (typically corresponding to the maximum available resources on your machine).
+The `resourceLimits` list sets the absolute maximums any pipeline job can request (typically corresponding to the maximum available resources on your machine).
 The label blocks indicate the initial 'default' resources a pipeline job will request.
-For most nf-core pipelines, if a job runs out of memory, it will re-try the job but increasing the amount resource requested up to the `resourceLimits` maximum.
+For most nf-core pipelines, if a job runs out of memory, it will retry the job but increase the amount of resource requested up to the `resourceLimits` maximum.

 :::note{collapse title="Note on older nf-core pipelines"}